villekf/HELMET/README.md

 ArrayFire is required (https://arrayfire.com/download/).

-MATLAB R2009a or later is mandatory.
+MATLAB R2009a or later, or Octave 5.2.0 or newer.

-For Windows Visual Studio 2022, 2019, 2017 is recommended with "Desktop development with C++", no other options are required. https://visualstudio.microsoft.com/
+For MATLAB functionality on Windows Visual Studio 2022, 2019, or 2017 is required with "Desktop development with C++", no other options are required.
+Note that you should always install the Visual Studio supported by your MATLAB ([latest MATLAB version](https://www.mathworks.com/support/requirements/supported-compilers.html), [previous versions](https://www.mathworks.com/support/requirements/previous-releases.html)). https://visualstudio.microsoft.com/

 For Linux it is recommended to use GCC which usually comes bundled with the system.